What do most office employees do with their day? They create documents. A huge amount of them. 500 billion each year according to Microsoft Office.

 Consider integrating intelligent document templates to supercharge your document management strategy.
 Hosted via the cloud, dynamic templates such as those utilized by Templafy, allow employees to access and edit on-brand document templates pre-populated with the latest employee and company information.
 They give workers all the tools they need to create documents that follow the latest company and brand guidelines while saving time in the document creation phase.

-Bolstering versioning benefits that DMS bring, features like Templafy’s BrandChecker, optimize brand compliance by identifying any off-brand elements and offering pre-approved alternatives at the click of a button – again saving companies time monitoring the output of employees.
+Alongside the versioning benefits that DMS bring, features like Templafy’s BrandChecker optimize brand compliance by identifying any off-brand elements and offering pre-approved alternatives at the click of a button - again saving companies time monitoring the output of employees.